 Whether you seek the serenity of our neighbouring chateau le pape, for indulgence at our private table, or to set foot into the world of fine winemaking, you will feel welcome.

 Work, rest, play.

 Nothing is more rewarding than to share the Graves region with guests from around the world by welcoming them into the charmed world of Château Le Pape, Haut-Bailly’s neighbouring estate.
-Home to many artists and painters over the past two centuries, the natural beauty that envelops Le Pape continues to prove a source of unbridled inspiration for all who visit.
-Guests will appreciate the serene tranquility and comfort of the historic chateau and gardens, the shaded terrace and the heated outdoor swimming pool overlooking the vines.
+The natural beauty that envelops the fine guestrooms of Le Pape continues to prove a source of unbridled inspiration for all who visit.

 Find out more